-Here are a few suggestions of do’s and don’ts, and questions you may want to ask your potential candidates during the interview process to achieve better understanding of their strengths.
-Based on the outcome, you will be able to support your decision-making process with transparency and tact when dealing with the SCD-type personality.
+Here are a few suggestions of Do’s and Don’ts, and questions you may want to ask your potential applicants during the interview process to achieve a better understanding of their strengths.
+Based on the outcome, you will be able to support your decision-making process with transparency and tact when dealing with an "SCD" or any DISC personality style.

 Take the first few minutes of the interview to get to know your candidate.
-Do not forget to make them feel comfortable and ask some of these standard interviewing questions:
+Do not forget to make them feel comfortable and ask some of these standard interview questions:

-After this introductory phase, get into your actual interview:
+After this introductory phase, get into a deeper, behavior-focused interview:

-Do: Ask “Do you feel like this position is not going to offer you enough growth and challenge?
-We may find a better role for you within our organization in the future, as I feel you would be a great asset and potential leader.”
+Do: Ask, "Do you feel this position will offer you enough growth and challenge?
+We may find a better role for you within our organization in the future as I feel you would be a great asset and potential leader."

 Do Not (say): "This position requires someone a little less ambitious.
 How do you feel about taking on this position temporarily or on a per-project basis?"